 A Statuette of Inigo Jones is listed in the 1777 Plaster Sculpture Catalogue of Charles Harris of the Strand

-They also sold busts of Inigo Jones 'Large as Life' and 24" which could be paired with Palladio.
+They also sold busts of Inigo Jones 'Large as Life' and 24" which could be paired with busts of Palladio.

 see - http://english18thcenturyportraitsculpture.blogspot.co.uk/2016/01/charles-harris-catalogue.html